 The project House of Classical Greek Ideas, aims to create an innovative prototype exhibition space of ancient Greek Ideas and ancient Greek philosophy.
 The project is a collaboration between the Ministry of Culture and Sports and NCSR Demokritos.

-Ideas are an emblematic part of the intangible cultural heritage, with the ancient Greek ideas being dominant, due to the influence they had on the formation of the western way of thinking and the organisation of societies as we know them.
+Ancient Greek ideas had a significant impact on the formation of the Western way of thinking and the organisation of societies as we know them today.
 The aim of the project is to bring the ideas – and especially the ancient Greek ideas – to the forefront, presenting them for the first time to the general public through a digital “display of ideas”.